 Sometimes you may see people swinging themselves up over the bar to get that one last rep. DO NOT DO THIS.

 The idea is to train the biceps.
-By using momentum, you’re essentially eliminating the biceps muscle from the equation.
+By using momentum in your calisthenics bicep workout, you’re essentially eliminating the biceps muscle from the equation.

 2. Hindu, or Dive Bomber Push-Ups (Intermediate)

 While regular push-ups will certainly train your arms slightly, the biceps are definitely not the main load-bearing muscle in them.
-However, Hindu push-ups place a much greater load on the entire arm (including the biceps), raising them to #2 on my list.
+However, Hindu push-ups place a much greater load on the entire arm (including the biceps), raising this calisthenics bicep workout to #2 on my list.

 Start in a normal push-up position, then shift your weight back onto the ball of your feet while raising your hips toward the air.
 Your hands and feet are carrying most of your weight while you’re in a downward dog – or inverted V position.
 From here, shift your weight forward onto your arms while slowly diving towards your hands.
 Your arms slowly bend during the movement.